Every page in your site must be represented in your navigation. This helps visitors

 find information on your site and clearly points to where they are within your site

-by displaying a garnet bar and arrow indicating the current page.
+by displaying an ornament and gray bar indicating the current page.

 Unit navigation appears in the first column on all pages and is the visual representation

 of your unit site map.
-As the user moves through the site, the navigation builds out the site structure in
+As the user moves through the site, the navigation builds out the site structure above

-the gray box above the current page garnet bar and displays any sibling and children
+the current page indicated with a gray bar and displays any sibling and children pages

 The first link in your navigation is a link back to your home page and will be labeled